Based on experience, some of the most common AC problems that Glendale residents encounter have to do with the following:

 The condenser fan motor removes the heat from inside the house or building and blows it out of the unit.
 A broken condenser fan motor cannot efficiently remove and release heat.
 This causes a heat build-up within the unit that could probably damage the compressor, too.
 If you see signs of rusting on the sides of your AC, there is grease getting out, and fan blades aren’t rotating even if the unit is turned on, you may have a condenser fan motor problem on your hands.

 To avoid causing or inflicting any more damage on your air conditioning system, always choose to work with a reliable team of professionals.
-Contact Emergency Air Heating and Cooling today and set up a same-day appointment with us!
+Contact Emergency Air Heating Cooling & Plumbing today and set up a same-day appointment with us!